 PURPOSE:

 This activity will introduce you to the licensee’s full scope internal events PRA.
-As the licensee’s risk evaluation program, it is important to understand the licensee’s PRA and a how it was developed and actions taken to maintain a “living” PRA.
+As the licensee’s risk evaluation program, it is important to understand the licensee’s PRA and a how it was developed, and actions taken to maintain a “living” PRA.
 Although level 3 PRA studies are included within a full scope PRA, few level 3 PRA models exist.
 Therefore, this area of PRA should be familiar to SRAs but not emphasized.

 This activity can be accomplished with ISA-SRA-2, Limitations of Licensee PRAs.